 The Gas Exporting Countries Forum currently consists of 19 world's leading natural gas producing and exporting countries, spread across four continents.

 The Member Countries are: Algeria, Bolivia, Equatorial Guinea, Egypt, Iran, Libya, Nigeria, Qatar, Russia, Trinidad and Tobago, and Venezuela.
 There are also 7 Observer Members: Angola, Azerbaijan, Iraq, Malaysia, Mozambique, Norway, Peru, and United Arab Emirates.

 With the current number of Members the GECF has a strong position on the world gas market and among international energy organizations.
 Its potential rests on the enormous natural gas reserves of the Member countries all together accumulating 71% of the world proven natural gas reserves, 42% its marketed production, 55% of LNG exports and 53% of pipeline trade of the source.

 The organization structure of the GECF is very compact and consists of three levels:

 The top level is represented by the Ministerial Meeting, which is the supreme governing body of the Forum.
 The Ministerial Meeting consists of delegations representing the Member countries.
 All decisions of the Ministerial Meeting have to be adopted in a form of resolutions.
 The Ministerial Meeting is held once a year.
 The Ministerial Meeting is headed by a President appointed in accordance with the Statute of the GECF, with an Alternate President.

 And finally, there is the Secretariat which carries out the executive function of the Forum in accordance with the provisions of the Statute under the direction of the Executive Board and the mandates of the Ministerial Meeting.
 This governing body of the Forum is headed by a Secretary General elected by the Ministerial Meeting.
-The Secretary General of the GECF is HE S.M.
-Hossein Adeli.
+The incumbent Secretary General is HE Eng Mohamed Hamel.